Fabrice Yopa

 java: exporting a package from system module jdk.compiler is not allowed with --release

-The fix: delegate the build to Maven
+The Fix: Delegate to Maven

 <arg>-J--add-exports=jdk.compiler/com.sun.tools.javac.processing=ALL-UNNAMED</arg>